 At Dobcroft Junior School, we accept the principles, policies and agree to follow the procedures on the Sheffield Safeguarding website.
-Hard copies of all Safeguarding Policies are kept in the Headteacher's office and are available for parents and others to see if requested.
-They can be accessed on the local authority website:
+Safeguarding Policies are available online and hard copies can be made available for parents and others to see on request.
+They can be accessed on the local authority website: www.safeguardingsheffieldchildren.org.uk/welcome/schools

-www.safeguardingsheffieldchildren.org.uk/welcome/schools